 I realized many entrepreneurs go through the same thing when they first leave their jobs and start a business.
 Instead of their employer taking all the risk, it’s now their turn, and it can freeze them up.

 As an employee, there are no expenses.
-If you want training and mentoring, the employer pays for it.
+If you want training and mentoring, the employer pays for it using their new payroll software.
 If you need something to do your job better, you simply put in a requisition and hope it is approved, and you make do if it isn’t.

 And if your role, like mine was, was strategic, to develop the company, you only do it once the board approves the work plan and the budget.
 If they don’t approve it, you simply don’t do it, and the lack of results are their responsibility, not yours, and your paycheque is not affected.